Grupo Modelo

-Grupo Modelo is a large brewery in Mexico that exports beer to most countries of the world.
+Grupo Modelo is a large brewery in Mexico owned by Anheuser-Busch that exports beer to most countries of the world.
 Its export brands include Corona, Modelo, and Pacífico.
 Grupo Modelo also brews brands that are intended solely for the domestic Mexican market and has exclusive rights in Mexico for the import and distribution of beer produced by Anheuser-Busch.
 Until the 1960s, Grupo Modelo used red poppy flowers in most of its advertising.